profile information member settings

 • any portion of the price/value above £1.5 million = 12%

-you must usually pay an additional 3% of the price/value of your purchase in sdlt if you purchase a residential property whilst you already currently own another residential property. this additional 3% usually does not apply if you are buying a residential property to replace your current main residence.
+you must usually pay an additional 5% of the price/value of your purchase in sdlt if you purchase a residential property whilst you already currently own another residential property. this additional 5% usually does not apply if you are buying a residential property to replace your current main residence. prior to 31 october 2024, this additional dwellings surcharge was 3%.

 these rates apply both to sales and transfers of freehold property and to purchases of new leases of a leasehold property. purchases of leases can involve more complex calculations. read the government’s guidance for more information.